bahadirgunturk/PyTorch_notes/README.md

 # PyTorch notes

-This is a set of exercises complementing the deep learning course that I teach.
+This is a set of Google Colab notebooks complementing my deep learning course.